ld4lt/linguistic-annotation/survey/required-features.md

 In NIF, annotations such as `ext:offset_0_14_23_32` are not considered nor supported, mark as `-`.
 In Web Annotations, multiple selectors can be combined into an aggregate selector, mark as `+`.

+### Pointers: Annotation of media files

+Annotation of non-textual data, e.g., audio, video, images.

+Core feature of Web Annotation, hence `+`.
+Not supported in NIF, `-`

+### Pointers: Support the annotation of timestamps/timelines

+For multi-media annoation, timeline-based annotation is the primary annotation strategy adopted by tools such as [ELAN](https://tla.mpi.nl/tools/tla-tools/elan/) and [Exmaralda](https://exmaralda.org/en/about-exmaralda/).
+Here, textual data is the value (body) of an annotation, the timeline is correlated with one or multiple mediafiles, but the mediafile is not directly the target of the annotation.

+Supported in Web Annotation if a user-specific selector is provided, hence `(+)`, not supported in NIF `-`.

+### Pointers: standoff annotation

+Vocabulary should be able to annotate content residing in a separate file or resource.

+NIF: `+`
+Web Annotation: `+`

 ### Generic data structures for linguistic annotation: node != pointer